Story 1: Becoming a Working Adult

 I’m giving him a notebook with pockets.

-He can organize and store his own business cards
+He can organize and store his own business cards,

-the details of meetings, the decisions made in business discussions, and requests.
+The details of meetings, the decisions made in business discussions, and requests.

 Text: Hisashi Ikai

-Illustrations: Tomoe Miyazaki (STOMACHACHE)
+Illustration: Tomoe Miyazaki (STOMACHACHE.)

 NOTE-A-NOTE